mocamircea/sygon-token/testing/UC6 executeTransfer/UC6 executeTransfer.md

 Emit <i>Transfer</i>.

 ### Postconditions
-All balances of sender, receiver and eventually <i>addrFees</i> are updated with the transferred amounts.
+All balances of sender, receiver and <i>addrFees</i> are updated with the transferred amounts.